andboss25/AntiFurryForums-Rewrite/README.md

 # AntiFurryForums-Rewrite
-The new anti-furry forums (full rewrite of the original one)
+The new anti-furry forums (full rewrite of the original one) [in progress]